Quartzkun/dorm-unlocker/README.md

 # dorm-unlocker
-How to unlock the door of dormitory?
+How to unlock the dormitory door?